 Varied companies are now switching to GraphQL because they understand their future prospects and significance.

 With these discussions, we can conclude that It is an exciting technology, but it is mandatory to understand the tradeoffs before making important architectural decisions.
 APIs such as those with few entities and relationships across entities are not really suited for GraphQL.
 But, applications with varied domain objects like e-commerce applications where you have many entities may be suited for it much more.
 It is a really powerful tool, with many reasons to choose it in your projects but anyways you don’t have to forget that most important, is choosing whichever tool is right for your project.

 This has been a guide to What is GraphQL.
-Here we discussed the Working, Required Skills, Scope, career growth and Advantages of GraphQL.
+Here we discuss the working, required skills, scope, career growth and advantages of GraphQL.
 You can also go through our other suggested articles to learn more –